Issued by U.S. Bank

 The 60-day rule: balance transfers must be initiated within the first 60 days of account opening to qualify for the 21-cycle 0% intro APR.
 Transfers submitted after 60 days accrue at the regular ongoing APR.
 This is a tighter window than the four-month rule on Citi Diamond Preferred.
 In practical terms, submit your transfer in the first month after the card arrives.

 Run the break-even math before transferring.
-On a $3,000 balance at 22% APR that you would otherwise carry for 18 months, the avoided interest is roughly $530 against a $90 transfer fee.
-The transfer wins comfortably.
+On a $3,000 balance at 22% APR that you would otherwise carry for 18 months, the avoided interest is roughly $530 against a $150 transfer fee.
+The transfer still wins comfortably.
 Below about $1,500 the math gets thinner; our balance transfer break-even calculator handles the arithmetic.

 Cell phone protection details

 The benefit is real and used.
-Compared to a $7-per-month phone insurance plan from the carrier, paying your bill on the Visa Platinum and relying on this benefit saves real money over a typical 2- to 3-year phone ownership cycle.
+Compared to a $7-per-month phone insurance plan from the carrier, paying your bill on the Shield and relying on this benefit saves real money over a typical 2- to 3-year phone ownership cycle.
 The catches: you must pay the bill with the card every month (not via debit or cash), the benefit is secondary to other insurance, and lost (not stolen, just lost) phones are not covered.

 Who should and should not apply